What is your child’s potty personality?

 Julie suggests that parents should:

-When she toilet trained her first child, Julie did some researched to find out everything she could about toilet training.
-She also suggests tapping into websites that give parents useful tips for every parenting stage, like www.Pull-Ups.com, which has useful sets of activities and resources, such as, Big Kid Beginnings or the Big Kid Prep List that help parents identify what potty training stage their child is at.
-Books, magazines and advice from other moms also help give you guidelines on potty training do’s and don’ts.
+When she toilet trained her first child, Julie did some research to find out everything she could about toilet training.
+She also suggests tapping into websites that give parents useful tips for every parenting stage, like www.Pull-Ups.com, which has useful sets of activities and resources that help parents identify what type of potty trainer they have and what stage their child is at.
+Books, magazines and advice from other moms also help give you guidelines on potty training dos and don’ts.